DavidRandallPeters/UnrealEngine/UE4_014_Labyrinth-L_Packaging.md

 The tooltip when for this node states:

-*This node will only be executed in the editor and in Development buildsin a packaged game (it will be treated as disabled in Shipping or Test builds cooked from a commandlet)*
+*"This node will only be executed in the editor and in Development builds in a packaged game (it will be treated as disabled in Shipping or Test builds cooked from a commandlet)"*

 So, those messages that we've carefully prepared won't be included in a *Shipping* build